Canyon Challenge / Shark Tank / Market Place

 9) Cost Structure: What are the fixed costs and what are the variable costs?
 Do you need capital?
 How much?
 What is your breakeven point?

 10) The overall presentation of and the clarity with which it conveys the business opportunity.

 Mr. Kelley is an experienced Entrepreneur having developed several multimillion dollar companies.
 In January 2008 he was featured in Entrepreneur Magazine for Innovative International Entrepreneurship.
-He is currently an Angel Investor operating the Entrepreneur Opportunity Fund (a multimillion dollar private equity fund).
+He is currently an Angel Investor and Founder and Chair of Canyon Angels.